Deadline: Friday, October 27, 2023

 Athens, GA 30602-3692

-The Walter Barnard Hill Award for Distinguished Achievement in Public Service and Outreach recognizes distinguished achievement in the public service and outreach programs of the University of Georgia.
-The Hill Award is named in honor of Chancellor Walter Barnard Hill, who led the university from 1899 until 1905, and first articulated the university’s modern public service and outreach mission.
+The Walter Barnard Hill Fellow Award for Distinguished Achievement in Public Service and Outreach recognizes significant extraordinary contributions to the public service and outreach (PSO) programs of the University of Georgia.
+The award is named in honor of Chancellor Walter Barnard Hill, who led the university from 1899 until 1905, and first articulated the university’s modern public service and outreach mission.
+Designation as a Walter Barnard Hill Distinguished Public Service Fellow is comparable to a distinguished professorship.

-A maximum of five Hill Awards may be presented each year.
-Each awardee receives (1) a permanent salary increase beyond the raise provided through the normal allocation process at the unit level; and (2) a medallion and framed certificate to be presented at the Annual Public Service and Outreach Meeting and Awards Luncheon.
+One Hill Fellow Award is named each academic year.
+The Hill Fellow receives (1) a permanent salary increase beyond the raise provided through the normal allocation process at the unit level; (2) an annual discretionary fund for up to three years for use in the advancement of his or her program of work (upon approval of a work proposal to the Office of the Vice President for Public Service and Outreach); and (3) a medallion and a framed certificate to be presented at the Annual Public Service and Outreach Meeting and Awards Luncheon.

 Funds for this award will come from the Office of the Vice President for Public Service and Outreach.

-- Those faculty members in colleges, schools, Cooperative Extension or other institutional units whose assignments and workloads (budgeted EFT is 51% or more) have focused significantly on public service and outreach for the last five years.
+Only previous Walter Barnard Hill Award winners are eligible for consideration for the Walter Barnard Hill Fellow Award.
+Those faculty members in the schools, colleges, Cooperative Extension, PSO Units, or other institutional units whose assignments and workloads (budgeted EFT is 51% or more) have focused significantly on public service and outreach for the last five years.

-Each of the major Public Service and Outreach units may submit one nomination with the exception that Cooperative Extension may submit up to five; the Carl Vinson Institute of Government, up to three; and the J. W. Fanning Institute for Leadership Development and Small Business Development Center, up to two.
-The colleges, schools, and other institutional units may submit two nominations each.
-Any college or school wishing to submit more than two nominations should contact the Office of the Vice President for Public Service and Outreach to determine if an exception may be granted.
+Each of the major Public Service and Outreach units may submit one nomination with the exception that Cooperative Extension, the Carl Vinson Institute of Government, the J. W. Fanning Institute for Leadership Development, and the Small Business Development Center, may submit up to two.
+The colleges, schools, and other institutional units may submit one nomination each.
+Any college or school wishing to submit more than one nomination should contact the Office of the Vice President for Public Service and Outreach to determine if an exception may be granted.

 The dean or director of the respective unit, in consultation with unit faculty, will determine the mechanism by which unit faculty members are selected for nomination.
 The process for selection should be widely shared throughout the college, school, or unit.

-The Office of the Vice President for Public Service and Outreach will form a selection committee and appoint a chair for the committee to review the nominations and select the awardees.
-The committee will recommend up to five winners to the Vice President for Public Service and Outreach.
+The Office of the Vice President for Public Service and Outreach will form a selection committee and appoint a chair for the committee to review the nominations and select the awardee.
+The committee will recommend one winner to the Vice President for Public Service and Outreach.

 Public service and outreach refers to the function of applying academic expertise to the direct benefit of external audiences in support of unit missions and the university mission.
 PSO scholarship can include applied research, service-based instruction and training, program and project management, consultation, and technical assistance.
 A program is regarded as public service and outreach if there is utilization of the faculty member’s academic and professional expertise; there is a direct application of knowledge to, and a substantive link with, significant human needs and societal problems, issues, or concerns; the ultimate purpose is for the public or common good; new knowledge is generated for the discipline and/or the audience or clientele; and, there is a clear link/relationship between the program/activities and an appropriate unit’s mission.

-The unit head (dean, unit director, or department head) prepares a nomination dossier that does not exceed 25 pages (that is, including all materials, exclusive of the cover page and transmittal letter) and includes the following:
+The unit head (dean, unit director, or department head) prepares a nomination dossier that does not exceed 25 pages (that is, including all materials, exclusive of the cover page and transmittal letter).
+The dossier should focus on accomplishments since the time the candidate received the Hill Award.
+The dossier includes the following:

-A cover page with the candidate’s Name, Current Title, and Unit
+A cover page with the candidate’s Name, Current Title, Unit, and date of the Hill Award

 A written statement signed by the dean, unit director, or department head.
 This written statement should include: